Coronavirus: Second death in Republic as 39 new cases confirmed

 US President Donald Trump takes questions from reporters during a press briefing about coronavirus .
 Photograph Jim Watson/AFP via Getty Images

-A male patient has become second Covid-19 death in the Republic as 39 new cases have been confirmed bringing the total number of cases to 129.
+A male patient has become the second Covid-19-related death in the Republic after 39 new cases were announced on Saturday evening bringing the total in the State to 129.

+The person who died, a male in the east of the country, had an underlying condition.
+Dr Tony Holohan, the chief medical officer, extended his condolences to the family and friends of this person.

-The new cases include 29 males and 10 females.
-There are 21 in the east of the country, 13 in the South, three in the North West and two in the west of Ireland.
+The new cases are among 21 males and 10 females.
+Some 21 are associated with the east of the country, 13 the south, three in the North West, and two in the west.

-There were five new positive cases of Covid-19 confirmed in Northern Ireland on Saturday, bringing the total number of cases to 34 and the total on the island to 163.
+The chief medical officer, Tony Holohan, delivered a strong warning about compliance with social distancing measures following anecdotal evidence that activity in pubs and restaurants would suggest recommendations are not being observed.

+“There are a lot of anecdotal reports of busy restaurants and pubs.
+It’s important to get the message out.
+Listen to the message, take personal responsibility… reduce as much as possible social activity.”

 Meanwhile Ireland and Britain have been added to the United States’ travel ban, with the restrictions taking effect from 4 am Tuesday morning (midnight US time).